getlantern/lantern/README.md

 you to write your tests with jasmine-like BDD syntax.

 Requires a webserver, node.js or your backend server that hosts the angular static files.

+Check out the [end-to-end runner's documentation](http://goo.gl/e8n06) for more info.

 * create your end-to-end tests in `test/e2e/scenarios.js`
 * serve your project directory with your http/backend server or node.js + `scripts/web-server.js`